An ADMM Based Framework for AutoML Pipeline Configuration: An Optimization Perspective to AutoML

-These features better characterize the properties of the problem and thus enable more effective joint optimization.
+We highlight 2 key differences of problem \eqref{eq: prob0} from the conventional CASH formulation: (i) we use explicit Boolean variables $\bz$ to encode the algorithm selection, (ii) {we differentiate continuous variables/constraints from discrete ones for a possible efficient decomposition between continuous optimization and integer programming. } These features better characterize the properties of the problem and thus enable more effective joint optimization.
 For any given $(\bz, \btheta)$ and data $\mathcal{A}$, the objective (loss) function $f(\bz, \btheta; \mathcal{A})$ is a black-box function -- it does not have an analytic form with respect to $(\bz, \btheta)$ (hence no derivatives).
-The actual evaluation of the black-box function usually involves training, testing and scoring the ML pipeline corresponding to $(\bz, \btheta)$ on some split of the data $\mathcal{A}$.
+The actual evaluation of $f$ usually involves training, testing and scoring the ML pipeline corresponding to $(\bz, \btheta)$ on some split of the data $\mathcal{A}$.